-Stuck in a lunchbox rut?
+Stuck in a lunch box rut?
 Need a new idea for lunch at home with your toddler?
-This kids pasta salad is easy, healthy and colourful.
+This pasta salad for kids is easy, healthy and colourful.
 It can be easily adapted to suit your tastes and what you have in the fridge.
-And it can be prepared ahead.
+Plus it can be prepared ahead.
+Perfect.

-- use the lunchbox as a chance to offer the kids some new foods
+- use lunch boxes as a chance to offer the kids some new foods

-Pasta always goes down well here.
-I often mix pasta with a sneaky veg sauce to get the veggies in.
+Pasta is always popular here - for example I often mix pasta with a sneaky veg sauce for dinner to get the veggies in.
 However, I saw an opportunity to offer the kids some uncooked and unhidden veggies by making a pasta salad.

 How to get kids to eat pasta salad

 The kids were a bit unsure about eating cold pasta.
 If yours are the same then here are a few tricks you can try.